Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Use good faith efforts to settle claims in appropriate cases.

 Because the accident is potentially covered under Barbara’s auto policy, the insurer must investigate it promptly and use good faith efforts to determine who is at fault.
 The insurer must also defend Barbara against the other driver’s claim.
+Otherwise, Barbara could bring a bad faith action against the insurer.

 - The insurer denies benefits to the policy holder, and